Fund for National Projects

 In reviewing proposals, the panel considers the following questions:

-- Does the project address a significant need for artists and/or organizations working in the dance, jazz, presenting and/or theatre fields?
+- Does the project address a significant need for artists and/or organizations working in the dance, jazz, presenting and/or theater fields?

 - Is the project well conceived and structured?